michaelcychan/scales-arpeggios-randomiser/readme.md

 ```

 ## To Do list
-[X] Allow to generate the full list for grade 3
+- [X] Allow to generate the full list for grade 3
-[X] Contains Scales, Arpeggios, chromatics, and Dominant 7th.
+- [X] Contains Scales, Arpeggios, chromatics, and Dominant 7th.
-[X] Allow to print a random scale for grade 3
+- [X] Allow to print a random scale for grade 3
-[X] Limit grade level from 1 to 8
+- [X] Limit grade level from 1 to 8
-[] Expand the list from grade 1 to 8 (Currently only grade 2 - 4)
+- [] Expand the list from grade 1 to 8 (Currently only grade 2 - 4)
-[] Add Styling
+- [] Add Styling
-[X] Inform user if the grade / list pair contains nothing.
+- [X] Inform user if the grade / list pair contains nothing.
+- [X] Add GitHub Actions to do automatic testing upon push